cyber-meow/internship_2017/report/notes.md

 as long as the input is bigger than the kernel, naturally a same architecture can be used for inputs of different sizes.

+consists of
+Video recordings of some subjects uttering letters

+Unless stated otherwise, the prediction accuracies mentioned hereinafter are evaluated on the validation dataset

 ## Figure captions

 The CNN architecture used for FingerSpelling dataset.
 Its input is